John Mensah bought my first land for me - Frank Naro

 Frank Naro praises John Mensah

-Ghanaian musician reveals how he got his first land as a teenager
+Ghanaian musician reveals how he got his first land as a teenagers

 Ghanaian actor-turned-musician, Frank Naro, born Frank Osei, has heaped praises on former Black Stars captain, John Mensah for the impact he has made in his life.